lightstep/opentelemetry-prometheus-sidecar/README.md

 ## Diagnostics

-The sidecar is instrumented with the OpenTelemetry-Go SDK and runs with standard instrumentation packages, including runtime and host metrics and gRPC and HTTP tracing.
+The sidecar is instrumented with the OpenTelemetry-Go SDK and runs with standard instrumentation packages, including runtime and host metrics.

-By default, diagnostics are autoconfigured tot he primary destination.
+By default, diagnostics are autoconfigured to the primary destination.
 Configuration options are available to disable or configure alternative destinations and options.

 ### Configuration Options